banner svg (1)

 How can you incorporate the emergent curriculum into your lesson planning?
 The approach requires children’s active participation.
 Below are details of how to implement the approach:

 • Make time for free play: This allows children to pursue their interests, allowing teachers to discover more about their likes and dislikes, and their abilities.
-The rule of thumb is making time for unstructured play.
+The rule of thumb is making time for unstructured or free play.
 This works because it presents more opportunities to see what emerges from the children in your program.

 • Organize class discussions: Ask the children questions to find out what they know about some subjects.
 This way, you get a better understanding of their knowledge and learning, allowing you to plan and deliver your lessons based on children’s needs and interests.